Ameg-yag/V3ded.github.io/_posts/2019-08-29-hacking-botnets.markdown

 sleep(1)
 ```

+> **Note:** One kind redditor pointed out I can pipe the output to `/dev/null` instead of doing clear.
+A lot better!
+I wonder why I forgot about such a trivial thing :).

 As you can see, Bash is used in combination with `/dev/tcp/` to create a reverse shell.
 It's important to notice that each command send contains a carriage return (**\r**) and a new line feed (**\n**).
 Without the CRLF our exploit wouldn’t work.

 > **Note:** CentOS doesn't come with netcat preinstalled.
 Have that in mind when choosing a reverse shell or attempting data exfiltration